KgomotsoMokhoro/Freshlink-SQL-mini-project/README.md

 Supplier on-time rates range closely from 84.03% by PT Nusantara Supplier to 85.66% by PT Indo Fresh.
 By the query no supplier is underperforming, no supplier is meeting the 95% strategic target either.
 Meaning the entire supplier base needs improvement.

 **Insight 3: A-class items dominate inventory value as expected** A-class holds $67.4M in total inventory value across 200 SKUs, B-class holds $38.9M across 299 SKUs, and C-class holds $16.6M across 498 SKUs.
-The 80/20 principle is broadly confirmed — A-class represents 55% of total value despite being only 20% of SKUs.
+The 80/20 principle is broadly confirmed

 ---